MarcSchneble/geonet/cran-comments.md

 * using session charset: ISO8859-1

 ## R CMD check results
-There were no errors, warnings or notes.
+There were no errors or warnings.

+Two notes: 2 examples with elapsed time > 5s